paritytech/bench-bot/README.md

 Github user id can be retrieved using Github API: https://api.github.com/users/your_github_user_name

-If `ALLOWD_USERS` is not specified - any user can execute the benchmark.
+If `ALLOWED_USERS` is not specified - any user can execute the benchmark.

 ## Permissions Needed